-(a) Critical accounting estimates and judgements

-i.
-Mining assets - deemed cost
+- (a) Critical accounting estimates and judgements - i.
+Mining assets deemed cost ii.
+Capitalised exploration and evaluation expenditure

 The company adjusted the book value of the Didipio project (currently in pre-development) as at January 1, 2010 by \$283 million (including IFRS translation adjustment), based on the assessment of the fair value of the project.
 The fair value has been adopted as the deemed cost of the project in accordance with IFRS 1.